 - It is not recommended to put raw egg in dog food because of the risk of bacterial contamination.

-Bird eggs are a common food that contains protein, fat, and important minerals.1 The entire egg is edible, although the shell is generally discarded.
 Are eggs good for dogs?
-Absolutely, they are.
-You can use eggs for dogs as a protein source in a cancer-friendly diet.
+They are.
+You can also use eggs as a protein source in a cancer-friendly diet.

-Chicken eggs are easy to find at any grocery store, and eggs from other poultry sources such as duck and quail can also be fed to dogs.
+Chicken eggs are easy to find at any grocery store, and eggs from other poultry sources, such as duck and quail, can also be used.
 These are more difficult to find and are often available only at specialty stores.

-Eggs are a healthy and nutritious food that is appropriate for most dogs.
-Eggs are safe to give to dogs with cancer, as they are a good protein and fatty acid source and highly digestible.
-Let’s look at how eggs are good for dogs.
+Eggs are a healthy and nutritious food.
+They are a good protein and fatty acid source and highly digestible.

 Some of the nutrients eggs contain include:1